 Solution:

-(a) Usually, in all intensity level problems, an intensity is given and asks us to find its intensity level.
-Keep in mind that the intensity level is nothing than a logarithmic comparison of a given sound intensity $I$ with the reference sound intensity $I_0$ and then multiply the result by ten as follows \begin{align*} \beta &=10\log\left(\frac{I}{I_0}\right) \\\\ &=10\log\left(\frac{1.5\times 10^{-7}}{10^{-12}}\right) \\\\ &= 10\log(1.5\times 10^5) \\\\ &= 51.7\,\rm dB \end{align*} According to the table of intensity levels for common sounds, this sound is categorized as quiet.
+(a) In most intensity-level problems, we are given intensity and asked to find its corresponding intensity level.
+It’s essential to understand that the intensity level involves a logarithmic comparison between a given sound intensity ($I$) and the reference sound intensity ($I_0$).
+We then multiply the result by ten.
+Here’s how it works: \begin{align*} \beta &=10\log\left(\frac{I}{I_0}\right) \\\\ &=10\log\left(\frac{1.5\times 10^{-7}}{10^{-12}}\right) \\\\ &= 10\log(1.5\times 10^5) \\\\ &= 51.7\,\rm dB \end{align*} According to the table of intensity levels for common sounds, this sound falls into the “quiet” category.

 (b) The intensity is doubled $I'=2I$, so the sound level of the new intensity becomes \begin{align*} \beta &=10\log\left(\frac{I'}{I_0}\right) \\\\ &=10\log\left(\frac{2\times 1.5\times 10^{-7}}{10^{-12}}\right) \\\\ &= 10\log(3\times 10^5) \\\\ &= 54.7\,\rm dB \end{align*} As you can see, the intensity of the sound is doubled but the corresponding sound level slightly changes.
 Consequently, a doubling of intensity corresponds to an increase of $3\,\rm dB$ in sound intensity level.

-Problem (2): The pain level for humans has a intensity level of $120\,\rm dB$.
+Problem (2): The pain level for humans has an intensity level of $120\,\rm dB$.

 (a) What is the intensity of such sound in $\rm W/m^2$?